Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

 \subsubsection{First criticism: the predicted saddle point may merely be local}

-The above argument is perturbative, and it claims only that the point $(\lambda S, S)$ is a local saddle point of the map that associates to each $(a,b) \in [0,\lambda] \times [0,1]$ the value of the game resulting from joint stakes of $(a,b)$ at the first turn.
+The above argument is perturbative, and it claims only that $(\lambda S, S)$ is a local saddle point of the map that associates to each $(a,b) \in [0,\lambda] \times [0,1]$ the value of the game resulting from joint stakes of $(a,b)$ at the first turn.
 (We will introduce notation for this value very soon.)
 The prospect that the saddle point is global needs further examination.
+Now, at present, we are operating under [A1], and the posited pure equilibrium guarantees the existence of a global saddle point of the one-step stake game at any given turn, except in situations of go-for-broke type where stakes lie at the boundary.
+This structure does not allay the criticism because the global saddle may not be unique; and because the stake-pair induced by an equilibrium may fail to coincide with the local saddle identified by the perturbative argument: notably, when this equilibrium prompts stakes that lie at the boundary, the vanishing-derivative conditions that determine the latter saddle need not be satisfied.